 Role of the Assembly and how it works

-The National Assembly for Wales is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, and holds the Welsh Government to account.
+The National Assembly for Wales is the democratically elected body that represents the interests of Wales and its people, makes laws for Wales, agrees Welsh taxes and holds the Welsh Government to account.

 This section explains more about the administration of the Assembly and how it works, the Assembly’s achievements, and the history of the institution and its estate.

-The Assembly has three key roles: representing Wales and its people; making laws for Wales; and holding the Welsh Government to account.
+The Assembly has four key roles: representing Wales and its people; making laws for Wales; agreeing Welsh taxes and holding the Welsh Government to account.

 The Assembly makes laws for Wales on specific subject areas.
 Outside these areas, different bodies (like local authorities or the UK government) make laws that apply to Wales.
 Find out who is responsible for what in this section.